Understanding ADA Compliance For Websites: Why It’s Essential

 Possible Consequences of Not Being ADA Compliant

-1. You’re at risk for ADA lawsuits.
+1. You’re at risk of ADA lawsuits.

 The ADA is a civil rights law, meaning any business open to the public must make accommodations for those with disabilities.
 Thus, you can avoid serious legal consequences by complying with these regulations.